BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 * Use `aws configure` to use these credentials, which will save them to `~/.aws/credentials`
 * For the session token, use `aws configure set aws_session_token <token>`
-* Check current identity and privileges with, respectively
-  * `aws sts get-caller-identity`
-  * `aws iam list-attached-user-policies --user-name support`
+* Check current identity and privileges, respectively, with `aws sts get-caller-identity` and `aws iam list-attached-user-policies --user-name support`

 <br>